Sweep of Sagehens for CMS seniors

 Head Coach/Offensive Coordinator

-Kyle Sweeney is in his sixth year at the helm of Stags Football.
+Kyle Sweeney is in his seventh year at the helm of Stags Football.
 In that time, the program has seen an impressive transformation.
-In his first season, CMS finished third in the SCIAC.
-His second season required rebuilding as the Stags started 17 freshmen and sophomores each week.
-Year three brought three exciting wins including a season opening overtime win and a five overtime victory.
+In his first three years, the Stags were young and rebuilding.
 The Stags finished the 2014 season 5-4.
 Most impressively from 2013 to 2014, the Stags improved their net score against all nine opponents.
 The 2015 Stags finished second in the SCIAC at 7-2 with losses by three and five points.
 Included in those seven wins was a game that had one of the all-time fantastic finishes in college football history.
 Down 42-29 with 29 seconds left on the game clock, the Stags scored two offensive touchdowns in the last 28 seconds of the game, capping the scoring with a defensive safety for 45-42 win.
+In 2016, the Stags finished 7-2 for the second consecutive year and head into 2017, 17-4 in their last 21 games.

 Coach Sweeney was the head coach at MacMurray College in Jacksonville, Illinois for the 2007 and 2008 seasons.
 From his first to second season, the team was arguably the most improved team in the country.
 The scoring offense and defense improved a combined 29.5 points per game, including moving up more than 140 positions in three Division III statistical categories during his stay.

-Coach Mark Odin is entering his 20th year of coaching, ninth year in the SCIAC, and sixth with CMS.
-In his first two years as Defensive Coordinator at CMS, the Stags have led the conference in seven defensive categories: points allowed per game (2014,2015), points allowed (2014,2015), yards allowed per game (2014), rushing yards allowed per game (2014, 2015), most inceptions (2014, 2015), most sacks (2014), and most defensive touchdowns (2014).
-For the 2015 season, Odins defense highlighted Paul Slaats, SCIAC Defensive Player of the Year and three other All-SCIAC players Brendan MacDonald, Victor Bunce and Andrew Sova.
+Coach Mark Odin is entering his 21st year of coaching, 10th year in the SCIAC, and seventh with CMS.
+In his first year as Associate Head Football Coach and three years as Defensive Coordinator at CMS, the Stags have led the conference in eight defensive categories: points allowed per game (2014,2015, 2016), points allowed (2014,2015, 2016), yards allowed per game (2014, 2016), rushing yards allowed per game (2014, 2015, 2016), passing yards allowed per game (2016), most inceptions (2014, 2015), most sacks (2014), and most defensive touchdowns (2014).
+In the 2016 Season Coach Odin’s defense had a D3football.com All American honorable mention in Victor Bunce, also earning all-West region honors, and three first team All-SCIAC honors in Paul Slaats, Brenden MacDonald and Victor Bunce, and two second team All-SCIAC selection in Henrey Wei and Jake Glasser.
+For the 2015 season, Odin’s defense highlighted Paul Slaats, SCIAC Defensive Player of the Year and three other All-SCIAC players Brendan MacDonald, Victor Bunce and Andrew Sova.
 In the 2014 season, he also coached Max Winsberg to SCIAC Defensive Player of the Year and had four other All-Conference defensive players.
 (Paul Slaats, Nick Nasse, Griffin Lazarus, and Alex Chang)

 While coaching the Offensive Line (2012), Peter Clancy received Second Team All-SCIAC honors.
 As the Linebackers Coach (2011 and 2013), Ben Salzman and Max Winsberg received First and Second Team All-SCIAC honors respectively.